mottosso/learn-cinder/book/resources.md

 ## Assets

 Assets are quite simple to use.
 Simply place any file you'd like to reference from your application into the _assets_ folder that TinderBox has created for you.
 To access this file from your code, you'll want to call [`loadAsset()`].
-This is a member function of your App, but if you'd like to call it from outside your App, call the [`app::loadAsset()`] variant.
+This is a member function of your App, but if you'd like to call it from outside your App, call the [`loadAsset()`] variant.
 The function takes one parameter, which is simply the name of the file you'd like to use.
 For example, to load a PNG file as a gl::Texture from your assets folder, you'd do something like this:

 ```cpp
 gl::Texture::create(loadImage(loadAsset("logo.png")));